Antlers (2021 film): Plot

 Ellen is reported missing and Julia visits the Weaver house, where she finds Ellen's car.
-The police arrive and discover Ellen's body along with Frank's, which is now a charred husk.
+The police arrive and discover Ellen's body along a charred corpse, presumably Frank's.
 Aiden is nowhere to be found.
-When Lucas returns home, he is taken to the hospital, where Julia and Paul are told he is severely malnourished, dehydrated, and shows physical signs of having been abused for years.
-Julia decides to let Lucas stay with her.
+When Lucas returns home, he is taken to the hospital, where Julia and Paul are told he is severely malnourished, dehydrated, and shows physical signs of having been abused for some time.
+Julia lets Lucas stay with her.

-The next day, while Lucas recovers in the hospital, Julia and Paul pay Warren a visit and show him Lucas' drawings.
-Warren identifies the figure as the wendigo, a legendary Algonquin demon that appears as a ravenous, cannibalistic deer-like monster that passes from person to person.
+The next day, while Lucas recovers in the hospital, Julia and Paul pay Warren a visit and show him Lucas's drawings.
+Warren identifies the figure as the wendigo, a legendary Algonquin demon that appears as a ravenous deer-like monster that passes from person to person.
 It can only be killed when it is weakest: as it is feeding and to extinguish its beating heart.
 Clint's body is discovered that night.
-Lucas is discharged and learns that Frank is dead.
-He tells Julia that Frank is coming for him, to take him down to the mine to be with Aiden.
+After Lucas is discharged, he tells Julia that Frank is coming for him to take him to the mine and reunite with Aiden.

-The transformed Frank uses Aiden to lure Paul's fellow sheriff Dan out and kill him.
+The transformed Frank uses Aiden to lure Paul's deputy sheriff Dan out and kill him.
 Julia and Lucas hide while Paul is badly wounded.
 Lucas escapes to the mine and Julia and Paul follow, armed with a pistol.
 Inside, Julia discovers Lucas and Aiden, and sees that Frank has indeed become a demon, currently feasting on a dead black bear.
-After a fight, she kills the wendigo-possessed Frank with Lucas' help.
+After a fight, she kills the wendigo-possessed Frank with Lucas's help.
 The wendigo spirit passes into Aiden and Julia stabs Aiden to death, seemingly ending the curse.

 Sometime later, Paul and Julia discuss keeping Lucas with them for a while despite concerns he may become possessed as well.
 As Julia and Lucas leave, Paul begins to cough up a black bile, as Frank did when he was first possessed by the demon.

 Cast

-In addition, Sawyer Jones portrays Aiden Weaver.
+In addition, Sawyer Jones portrays Aiden Weaver and Dorian Kingi portrays the wendigo.

 Production

 In July 2018, it was announced that Guillermo del Toro would produce Antlers.
-The screenplay was adapted from Nick Antosca's short story "The Quiet Boy", which was not published until January 2019 in Guernica magazine.
+The screenplay was adapted from Nick Antosca's short story "The Quiet Boy", which was not published until January 2019, in Guernica magazine.

-The initial announcement included Scott Cooper as director, with Keri Russell in negotiations to star, with filming to begin in Vancouver, British Columbia, by the fourth quarter of 2018.
+The initial announcement included Scott Cooper as director, with Keri Russell in negotiations to star, and filming set to begin in Vancouver, British Columbia, by the fourth quarter of 2018.
 In August 2018, Jesse Plemons joined the cast.
-In October 2018, Jeremy T. Thomas, Graham Greene, Amy Madigan, Scott Haze, and Rory Cochrane joined the cast.
+In October 2018, Jeremy T. Thomas, Graham Greene, Amy Madigan, Scott Haze and Rory Cochrane joined the cast.

 In August 2018, it was confirmed that principal photography would begin on October 1, 2018, and finish on November 30, 2018.
 Exterior scenes were filmed in November 2018 in the town of Hope, British Columbia, 100 km inland of the Greater Vancouver region, standing in for the Oregon town of the film, with other scenes filmed in Greater Vancouver's Port Moody, Langley, Squamish and Alouette Lake.